ShabadVaswani/Quant-Agent/README.md

 *   `main.py`: The entry point.
 Initializes the OpenAI client, manages the memory (`messages`), handles the interaction loop, tool dispatching, and execution.
 *   `agent_config.py`: Contains the system prompt and JSON schema definitions for the tools available to the LLM.
-*   `instruments.py`: Defines the foundational `FinancialInstrument` abstract base class and specific subclasses like `Stock`.
-Contains methods for calculating risk/volatility.
+*   `instruments.py`: Defines the foundational `FinancialInstrument` abstract base class and specific subclasses like `Stock` and `EuropeanOption`.
+Contains methods for calculating historical volatility, Black-Scholes option prices, and Monte Carlo Value at Risk (VaR).
 *   `data_fetcher.py`: Contains functions for interacting with external APIs (like Yahoo Finance) to retrieve raw historical data.
 *   `requirements.txt`: Lists all required Python packages.